 Call for projects will be issued annually.
 In order to ensure that the TOD funding is expended effectively and efficiently, only projects that receive an average score of 70 points or above will be funded by the program.
 If there are not enough qualified projects submitted in a given funding cycle, the remaining amount not granted from the cycle will be rolled into the subsequent year's funding pool.
-The Fresno COG Policy Board reserves the right not to fund any projects or to fund less than the amount available for a given funding cycle.
+The Fresno COG Policy Board and the Fresno County Transportation Authority (FCTA) Board reserve the right not to fund any projects or to fund less than the amount available for a given funding cycle.

 For a large project that exceeds the funding available in the present cycle, an eligible jurisdiction may apply for multi-year funding for the project.
 If one or more multi-year projects are selected for funding and there are no other qualified applications, it/they will receive all of the funding for the cycle if their application requests add to at least that amount.
 The shares received by each of the multi-year projects will be determined by the scoring committee.
 If there are qualified single-year and multi-year projects, half of the funding in the funding cycle will be set aside for the multi-year projects, and all the projects, including the multi-year projects, will compete for the second half of the funding in the cycle.
 Should a multi-year project be approved for funding, funding will not become available to the recipient until each annual funding cycle.
 The application must specify the amount of funding requested in each funding cycle.
+Grant recipients must enter into a cooperative agreement with their sponsoring agencies (if applicable) and the Fresno County Transportation Authority within one year of funding approval by the Fresno COG Policy Board and the FCTA Board for their prospective projects.
+Recipients unable to enter an agreement with FCTA within a year may ask the FCTA Board for an extension.
+If no extension is requested or granted, identified funds will revert to the TOD subprogram.
+Recipients must also make every reasonable effort to meet the project delivery schedule as indicated in their application.
+If unforeseen circumstances impact project delivery by more than 12 months beyond the submitted schedule, the recipient must obtain a time extension from the FCTA Board.